profnandaa/redbeacon.github.io/_drafts/2014-10-06-Pull-Request-Code-Review.markdown

 Since Redbeacon is on Github, we use pull request to review the code before merging the branch to master.
 After using it for a few months, we create a flow that works well and we would like to share it with you.

 # Pull request
-We use pull request to conduct pre-commit code review, which means no code or pull request is merged to master without getting a review, in our development process.
+We use pull request to conduct pre-merge code review, which means no code or pull request is merged to master without getting a review, in our development process.
 Also, it can be used to open a discussion and show the teammates the example of the code.

 When working on a task, it's better to think about how do you break it down and create multiple small pull requests rather than a huge pull request.
 Putting the bug fixes and new feature in a single pull request is definitely a bad idea.
 Sometimes it's just an instinct to pick up the bug when you're working on a feature.
 However, there might be some comments from the reviewers that you need to fix for the feature and the bug fix looks good.
 Since both of them are in the same pull request, the fix can't be merged to master until all the comments are fixed!